LucianoAdonis/lucianoadonis.github.io/pages/books.md

 # Science Fiction Favs

-- Aprendíz de Guerrero
+- Warrior's Apprentice by Lois McMaster Bujold.
-- Worthing Saga
+- Worthing Saga - Orson Scott Card

 # Suggestions if you don't like reading